 Three may have joined the 5G party a bit late, but the carrier is certainly not messing about.
 Three’s 5G is available to all their customers, including PAYG and the best part is Three offers 5G at no extra cost.
 You can even get a pay monthly contract starting from £5 a month and enjoy 5G download speeds, but you’ll only have 1GB of data to burn through.

-Three’s 5G is live in 68 cities and towns in the UK at the moment.
-The network also claims they have the fastest 5G download speeds in the UK due to their wide 5G spectrum, but it’s yet to be proven.
+Three’s 5G is live in 194 cities and towns in the UK at the moment.
+The network also claims they have the fastest 5G download speeds in the UK due to their wide 5G spectrum, and according to OOKLA’s October 2020 speed test results, Three’s 5G is indeed faster than all the other networks.
 Make sure to read our Three Review if you want to discover more about their competitive deals.

 Unlike Three, EE’s 5G isn’t available to all their customers.
 You must purchase a 5G SIM plan in order to access 5G as an EE customer.
 At the time of writing, these plans start from 22£ a month for 20GB of data.
 Essential 5G deals are 12-month contracts, while Smart SIM plans are all 24-month contracts.
 You also get two unlimited data options, the cheaper unlimited 5G plan comes with 1 Smart Benefit, and the more expensive one comes with three Smart Benefits.